 Manual Antonio town has plenty of accommodation options, some are directly on the beach and others a short bus ride away, either way, there’s something for everyone from basic to fancy.
 We booked ourselves at Kacha beach club.
 It was a very simple hotel and only consisted of 6 rooms.

 The 2 best things about the place were the location, you can’t beat the ocean right out the front door and second best, although Jacob would likely say the best, was the fastest wifi we’ve had in forever.
 Something you can take so easily for granted when you’re trying to run a business!

 Manual Antonio is most notably known for its National Park and beautiful beaches.
 The park boasts a range of wildlife to visit however we were extremely lucky to see such animals right out the front of our hotel so that saved us a $15 entry into the park ;).

 Monkeys, sloths, geckos & iguanas were all spotted directly in front of our hotel.
 Ropes were put up attached to many trees and the hotel so most afternoons we would see anywhere from 5-10 monkeys swinging on the ropes right above our heads.
 At one point, the little buggers climbed up onto the roof, proceeded to jump up and down like little kids, to shake all the leaves off.
 They then peered over the edge to stare at our reactions, it was so playful and cute.
 There were also babies on their mother’s backs and others playfully fighting, we also saw one of them duck into the supermarket and grab himself a banana to chew on at the register.

-Although we didn’t go into detail of all the things Costa Rica has to offer in this post, believe us when we say it’s a country abosultely worth visiting.
-Check out lonely planet or Wikitravel for extensive info on Costa Rica.
+Although we didn’t go into detail of all the things Costa Rica has to offer in this post, believe us when we say it’s a country absolutely worth visiting.
+Check out Lonely Planet or Wikitravel for extensive info on Costa Rica.